AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2025-05-21-Coral-RNA-Extraction-Protocol-for-2023-Moorea-Project.md

 		- DNase I: 		 5 µL x _____ samples = _____ DNase I needed
 	- DNase I is stored at -20°C
 	- Combine in 1.5 mL tube and invert gently to mix
+	- Make for each batch or make in advance and freeze
+	- Store at -20°C

 - Add 50 uL of Proteinase K digestion buffer (10:1 ratio of sample:digestion buffer) and 25 uL of Proteinase K (2:1 ratio of digestion buffer:Proteinase K) to each sample.